Maury Wills: Base stealing

 Alongside Chicago White Sox shortstop Luis Aparicio (who led the American League in stolen bases in nine straight years), Wills brought new prominence to the tactic of stolen bases.
 "Almost single-handedly Maury turned baseball from its love affair with plodding, one-dimensional sluggers and got the game to consider pure speed as serious offensive and defensive weapons," noted Tommy John.
-Perhaps it was due to greater media exposure in Los Angeles, or to the Dodgers' greater success, or to their extreme reliance on a low-scoring strategy that emphasized pitching, defense, and Wills' speed to compensate for their lack of productive hitters.
+Perhaps it was due to greater media exposure in Los Angeles, or to the Dodgers' greater success, or to their extreme reliance on a low-scoring strategy that emphasized pitching, defense, and Wills's speed to compensate for their lack of productive hitters.
 Wills was a significant distraction to the pitcher even if he did not try to steal, because he was a constant threat to do so.
 The fans at Dodger Stadium would chant, "Go!
 Go!
 Go, Maury, Go!" any time he got on base.
 While not the fastest runner in the major leagues, Wills accelerated with remarkable speed.
 He also studied pitchers relentlessly, watching their pick-off moves even when not on base.
 And when driven back to the bag, his fierce competitiveness made him determined to steal.
 Once, when on first base against New York Mets pitcher Roger Craig, Wills drew twelve consecutive throws from Craig to the Mets first baseman.
 On Craig's next pitch to the plate, Wills stole second.

-In the wake of his record-breaking season, Wills' stolen base totals dropped precipitously.
+In the wake of his record-breaking season, Wills's stolen base totals dropped precipitously.
 Though he continued to frighten pitchers once on base, he stole only 40 bases in 1963 and 53 bases in 1964.
 In July 1965, Wills was ahead of his 1962 pace.
-However, Wills at age 32, began to slow in the second half.
+However, at age 32, Wills began to slow in the second half.
 The punishment of sliding led him to bandage his legs before every game, and he ended the 1965 season with 94 stolen bases.